hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 `/render` argument is a kind of `options` block , so the coder could choose how the rendering style when you convert code into user-readable strings.
 You could even have options for RTF like `[sigils [bold italic]]`

 [21:37:38](#A5KmDAZEJfB-EEVnx3LBgzDNsmj-hza-RV_5_Sn2jcA) <GiuseppeChillemi (GiuseppeChillemi)>:
-(My imagination core is running Ì†ΩÌ∏â )
+(My imagination core is running üòâ )

 [21:39:15](#p1OGdGX6Stvia7Rs9_MY2leOufzG5fNgEvWACAMqqFU) <GiuseppeChillemi (GiuseppeChillemi)>:
 * `/render` argument is a kind of `options` block , so the coder could choose the rendering style when you convert code into user-readable strings.
 You could even have options for RTF like `[sigils [bold italic]]`